azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 }
 ```

-Let's use the tags map for our resources:
+Let's use that tags map for our resources:

-* Change the tags for the resource group to use the variable map
+* Change the tags for the resource group to use the _whole map_ for the **tags variable**
-* Set the tags on the storage account to inherit the tags of the resource group
+* Set the tags on the storage account to use the tags exported attribute of the azurerm_resource_group
-* Prefix the storage account name with the value of the source tag (max 24 chars)
+* Prefix the storage account name with the value of the **source tag**
 * Rerun the `terraform plan`

+If you get stuck on this section then you can skip to the end of the lab and click on the _terraform-lab2_ repo to show example files.

 You should notice that the plan now shows some changes to be applied: